DachiGog/SOC-Analyst-Portfolio/THM-SOC-Level1/Endpoint Security Monitoring/Windows Event Logs.md

-# 🪟Cyber Defence Frameworks - TryHackMe Room Writeup
+# 🪟 Windows Event Logs - TryHackMe Room Writeup

 ## 🧠 What I Learned

-Discover frameworks and policies that help establish a good security posture.
-Learn how organisations use these in defensive strategies.
+The Windows Event Logs are not text files that can be viewed using a text editor.
+However, the raw data can be translated into XML using the Windows API.
+The events in these log files are stored in a proprietary binary format with a .evt or .evtx extension.
+The log files with the .evtx file extension typically reside in `C:\Windows\System32\winevt\Logs` .
 ---

 ## 📚 Topics Covered